 - A wide range of new field equipment, including traditional disk-based camcorders, DSLRs, audio recorders, LED light kits, microphones, tripods, stabilizer rigs, and more.

 The facility also includes a classroom/lab consisting of 16 student workstations with recessed monitors, plus an instructor workstation tied into the projection system.
-Northeastern University’s Snell Library also offers training and editing facilities in the Digital Media Design Studio.
+Northeastern University’s Snell Library also offers training and editing facilities in the Recording Studios.
 Digital video cameras may be checked out at Infocommons in the library.